-Also for the financial year 2023 it was deemed opportune to avail of the support of a consultant, identified by the Nomination and Remuneration Committee as Crisci & Partners.
-The aforementioned consulting firm has not performed any assignments for INWIT in the previous 24 months.
+Also for the financial year 2024 it was deemed opportune to avail of the support of a consultant, which, as in the previous year, was chosen by the Nomination and Remuneration Committee as Crisci & Partners.
+The above-mentioned consulting firm did not carry out any further assignments for INWIT in the previous 24 months.

-The self-assessment of the Board of Directors and Board Committees of INWIT for FY 2023 was carried out by two senior consultants of Crisci & Partners, experts in board effectiveness, and it was performed in line with the most advanced Corporate Governance methodology.
+The self-assessment of the Board of Directors and Board Committees of INWIT for FY 2024 was carried out by two senior consultants of Crisci & Partners, experts in board effectiveness, and it was performed in line with the most advanced Corporate Governance methodology.

-In line with best practices for the self-assessment process, Crisci & Partners assisted the Board of Directors in the phases of enquiry, data processing and preparation of process outcomes.
+In line with best practices for the self-assessment process, Crisci & Partners assisted the Board of Directors in the fact-finding and data processing phases and in the preparation of the process outcomes.
 Information pertaining to both the qualitative-quantitative composition and the functioning of the Body was acquired.
-The information collected during the enquiry was analysed and consolidated, taking care to ensure the anonymity of Directors in all cases.
-The results of the process have been formalized in a specific document, which also summarizes the methodologies adopted.
+The information collected during fact-finding was analysed and consolidated, taking care to ensure the anonymity of Directors in all cases.

+The results of the process were formalised in a special document, which also summarises the methodologies adopted.